OpenSmartEnvironment/ose-yoctopuce/README.md

-# Open Smart Environment Yoctopuce package
+# Open Smart Environment - Yoctopuce

-This package integrates some Yoctopuce sensor into the OSE ecosystem.
+This package is a part of OSE suite.
+The main advantage of OSE is the easy creation of applications consisting of multiple instances working as a single whole.
+The objective is to develop an all-encompassing personal mesh running various devices including HTPCs, phones, tablets, workstations, servers, Raspberry Pis, home automation gadgets, wearables, drones etc.

+For more information about OSE see **the [documentation](http://opensmartenvironment.github.io/doc/)**.

 ## Status
 - Pre-alpha stage (insecure and buggy)